-When the inverter is installed near a large-capacity power transformer (500kVA or more with the wiring length of 10m (32.81feet) or less) or the power capacitor is to be switched, an excessive peak current will flow in the power supply input circuit, damaging the converter circuit.
-In such a case, always install the reactor (FR-HEL(-H)/FR-BEL(-H) or FR-HAL(-H)/FR-BAL(-H)).
-Since the filter pack includes a power factor improving DC reactor, a reactor need not be installed separately.
+When the inverter is installed near a large-capacity power transformer (500kVA or more with the wiring length of 10m or less) or the power capacitor is to be switched, an excessive peak current will flow in the power supply input circuit, damaging the converter circuit.
+In such a case, always install the reactor (FR-HEL(-H) /FR-BEL(-H) or FR-HAL(-H)/FR-BAL(-H)).